codex0196/hacktoberfest/README.md

 # hacktoberfest

-This repo is for hacketoberfest
+This repo is for hacketoberfest.
+You can also change this readme file.